manosbatsis/calipso-hub-dvdrental/README.md

 ## API Reference

-The following sections document parts of the services API.
+The following sections document parts of the services API (swagger and other relevant tools cannot handle generics/superclasses properly).
 The application exposes more endpoints for auth and SCRUD; those are "inherited" by the calipso-hub-webapp [WAR overlay](http://maven.apache.org/plugins/maven-war-plugin/overlays.html).

 With the exception of [Orders](#orders),  endpoints are based on code tiers (Controller, Service, Repository) calipso generated using javassist during application initialization.